sounishnath003/practice-180D-strategy/agenda.md

 5. Delete a given Node when a node is given.
 (0(1) solution)
 6. Add two numbers as LinkedList

-## `Day6: `
+## `Day6: (Advanced LinkedList) `
-Find intersection point of Y LinkedList
+1. Find intersection point of Y LinkedList
-Check if a LinkedList is palindrome or not.
+2. Check if a LinkedList is palindrome or not.
-Reverse a LinkedList in groups.
+3. Reverse a LinkedList in groups.
-Detect a cycle and removing loop(two different questions and same concept) Flattening of a LinkedList
+4. Detect a cycle and removing loop(two different questions and same concept)
-Rotate a LinkedList
+6. Flattening of a LinkedList
-Clone a Linked List with random and next pointer.
+7. Rotate a LinkedList
-.
+8. Clone a Linked List with random and next  pointer.

 ## `Day7: (2-pointer) `
 Merge two sorted LinkedLists